MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 > [!NOTE]
 > You may receive an error stating that location services are required.
-  If this happens, please allow location services to Power Automate and refresh the page before trying again.
+  If this happens, allow location services to Power Automate and refresh the page before trying again.

 The flow will then create the following SharePoint lists within your SharePoint site: